Governance Without the Monolith

 A nice costume, maybe.

-But still a costume.
+Still a costume.

 After that, we can start introducing BRIDGE more directly.